Skip to main content

 -> Stream of Timeval of Vector

-/* Stream of time windows over stream `s` represented as
+/* Time stamped stream of windows over stream `s` whose elements are

 time stamped vectors where: